kashifxp23/kashifxp23/README.md

 ## Goal 🌏

-To grow as a modern Data Analyst who doesn’t just analyze data — but turns it into clarity, strategy, and action.
+To grow as a modern **AI-driven Data Analyst** who doesn’t just analyze data — but turns it into clarity, strategy, and action.
 I’m focused on delivering clean, insightful, and automation-ready analytics using Python, SQL, Excel, and Power BI.
 My goal is to contribute to projects that solve real business problems, explore AI/ML applications meaningfully, and keep evolving with the future of data.

 ---